smclacke/minishell/SARAH_TD.md

 handle errors, handle flags, put flag in node with cmd to send to executor come back to quotes when stronger and more slept

+ ADD DOLLAR TO META REDIRECTS :)

+~~ TOKENS ~~
+// split on spaces, split on metas but add metas to token array
+// if quotes, split those apart keep them totally intact
+	QUOTES~~
+---> try using old ft_split, split on spaces, if quote found, stop splitting
+---> add separately the part of the array from s or d quotes and then return to splitting on spaces
+---> this way, I need to check the whole word for quotes and fix the a"something" problem

 ~~ MICROSHELLY ~~
 -> usable?

 ~~ERRORS~~
 -> cmd not found
 -> unclosed quotes
 -> pipe stuff

-~~FLAGS~~
-///// Djoyke:
--> flags are just strings, im sending them the same as any other str :)
--> if echo and str after is -n, then dont just print -n, but remove newline, thats all -> otherwise cmd put whatever after is given to execve and will be handled -> pipes and redirects are important but other than that, we just give the input to executor

-~~QUOTES~~
----> try using old ft_split, split on spaces, if quote found, stop splitting
----> add separately the part of the array from s or d quotes and then return to splitting on spaces
----> this way, I need to check the whole word for quotes and fix the a"something" problem

 ---------------------------------------------------------------------------------